Research projects in the humanities, including the editing and study of texts, literary history and criticism, linguistic analysis, and biography.

 If a fellowship recipient is unable to fulfill the conditions of the award, all unexpended funds will revert to the Committee on Undergraduate Research.

-If international travel is involved, the student must consult with the Office of International Education as soon as possible, but no less than two weeks before travel.
+If international travel is involved, the student must consult with the Office of International Education as soon as possible, but no less than one month before travel.

 Fellowship recipients will receive biweekly checks for the duration of their project.
 Pursuant to federal law, deductions from the entire stipend amount (including housing supplement if available) for FICA, unemployment, and income taxes (if applicable) will be made.